Can Copyright be Reduced to Privacy?: The gap between algorithmic stability and copyright

 \item \textbf{Ideas} Copyright protection is limited to concrete “expressions” and does not cover abstract “ideas.”
 Thus, in Nicholas v.
 Universal, the United States Court of Appeals for the Second Circuit allowed Universal to incorporate many aspects of Anne Nichols’ play Abie’s Irish Rose, in their film The Cohens and Kellys \cite{nichols}.
 The court explained that the narratives and characters that Universal used (“a quarrel between a Jewish and an Irish father, the marriage of their children, the birth of grandchildren and a reconciliation”), were “too generalized an abstraction from what she wrote. . . [and, as such]. . . only a part of her [unprotected] ‘ideas.’” \cite{nichols} When a generative model simply extract ideas from copyrighted materials, rather than replicating expressive content from their training data, it does not trigger copyright infringement.

 \item \textbf{Facts} Copyright protection also does not extend to facts.
 For example, in Nash v.
-C.B.S., the court ruled that C.B.S. could draw heavily from Jay Robert Nash’s books without infringing his copyright \cite{nash}.
+CBS., the court ruled that CBS. could draw heavily from Jay Robert Nash’s books without infringing his copyright \cite{nash}.
 As the court explained, the hypotheses that Nash rose speculating the capture of the gangster John Dillinger and the evidence he gathered (such as the physical differences between Dillinger and the corpse, the planted fingerprints, and photographs of Dillinger and other gangsters in the 1930s) were all unprotected facts that Nash could not legally appropriate.
 Consequently, generative models which simply memorize facts do not infringe copyright law. \end{itemize}

 \paragraph{When the use of the protected aspects of the input content was lawful}

 Even when the protected elements of an input content (“expressions” rather than the “ideas”) are impacting an output content, such impact may be legally permissible.
 There are two main categories of lawful uses: de minimis copying and fair use.